Confessions of a Risk Manager: A Cognitive Bias Business Advantage Hiding in Plain Sight

 I would consider myself a less-than-stellar flyer.
 The plane makes a little move, and my heart sinks faster than a bad investment.
 The worst flight I've ever been on?
 Seattle to Maui several years ago.
 It was our first trip to Hawaii, and we took the red-eye thinking we'd catch some Z's.
 Little did I know that crossing the Pacific was like riding a mechanical bull in a tin can.

 It hit out of nowhere.
-The flight attendants, my usual "how bad is this" gauge, went full-on ninja warrior, sprinting down the aisle with their carts, dodging passengers and projectiles.
-The plane was rocking, rolling, rumbling – you name it.
+The flight attendants, my usual “how bad is this” gauge, went full-on ninja warrior, sprinting down the aisle with their carts, dodging passengers and projectiles.
+The plane was rocking, rolling, rumbling — you name it.
 The pilot casually announced something about 160 mph winds (like it was no big deal), and I frantically introduced our then 13-year-old to Lamaze breathing because I thought he was going to hyperventilate.
-My husband, bless his heart, was across the aisle trying to achieve zen master status with his eyes closed and fingers in some yogic mudra.
-Meanwhile, our fearless 5-year-old?
-Oblivious. iPad in hand, being tossed around like a rag doll while buckled up, completely engrossed in whatever cartoon was playing.

 I know I'm not alone.
 If you're a nervous flyer, these last few weeks have been a challenge.
 With all the news about airline incidents and FAA staffing issues, it's enough to make anyone swear off flying altogether.

 Now, I know, I KNOW, flying is statistically still much safer than driving.
-(I wish I could just fly instead of navigating the Texas freeways, where it's basically Mad Max out there. ) And I'm sure you've all read the statistics about rigorous airline safety protocols.
+(I wish I could just fly instead of navigating the Texas freeways, where it’s basically Mad Max out there.)
+And I'm sure you've all read the statistics about rigorous airline safety protocols.
 So why do we suddenly feel like the sky is falling?

-Enter the availability heuristic, our brain's sneaky little way of making us overestimate the likelihood of events that are easily recalled.
-Basically, we're bombarded with news about plane problems, so our brains go, "Whoa, planes are dropping like flies!"
+Enter the availability heuristic: our brain's sneaky little way of making us overestimate the likelihood of events that are easily recalled.
+Basically, we're bombarded with news about plane problems, so our brains go, “Whoa, planes are dropping like flies!”

-Risk Professionals, This is Your Cue!
+Risk Professionals, This is Your Cue

 This isn't just about conquering your fear of flying.
 The availability heuristic is a cognitive bias that can seriously mess with your risk assessments and decision making in general.